mushogenshin/mshgsh-zola-site/content/houdini-docker-apple.md

 So I decided to give the **Houdini Docker (Ubuntu)** a spin!
 In this blog I'm documenting some interesting things specific to running on Apple silicon that I encountered along the way while having tinkered with it over a weekend.

+I'm assuming you have followed the necessary steps to edit the EULA date as outlined in the `README` in the downloaded zip from SideFX.

 ### 1. Prevent Docker Desktop on Apple Silicon from defaulting to Ubuntu for ARM architecture

 I'm on Docker Desktop `v4.21` on a M1 MacBook, and all my Ubuntu images if specified simply with a version, e.g. `FROM ubuntu:18.04`, turn out to be Ubuntu for ARM architecture, -- seemingly because Docker _infers_ from the host --, which in this case is _not_ what we want.
 So we have to edit the `Dockerfile` downloaded to include the hash if we want Docker to pull the correct Ubuntu for `amd64` architecture: